Dolato Strain Information & Review

-The Dolato is very potent.
+Dolato is very potent.
 As such, newbies should ease themselves into it.
-You’re advised to start with small dosages, and when you’re used to the buzz, you can indulge.
+You’re advised to start with small dosages, and when you’re used to the buzz, you can indulge more.

 Dolato strain grow info

 As with most cannabis plants, the Dolato strain flourishes in environments that are mild and warm.
-In locations with summer temperatures between 70 and 79°F, you can expect a yield as high as 24.7 ounces per plant.
+In locations with summer temperatures between 70–79°F, you can expect a yield as high as 24.7 ounces per plant outdoors.

-When cultivating in a Mediterranean climate, each plant can produce up to 18 ounces.
+When cultivating in a Mediterranean climate, each plant can produce up to 18 ounces outdoors.
 The Dolato strain harvest time is typically in October if you’re in the northern hemisphere.

 If you live in an area where the outdoor conditions are not suitable, consider growing the cultivar indoors so you can regulate its growth factors.
-You’ll get close to 17 ounces per square meter of buds within 8–9 weeks.
+You’ll get close to 17 ounces per square meter of buds within 8–9 weeks of flowering.